hpl002/Masters_Public/readme.md

 Having a single process model designed to handle all scenarios is likely impossible.
 The undeniable trade-off of [granular processes](#granular-process) is that there might exist a scenario where the [process itself becomes counter-productive](#fallacy-of-granular-processes).
 This can be combated by desinging a process which allows for more flexibility and is more generic, otherwise known as a [coarse process](#coarse-process).
 However, these also have their [downsides](#fallacy-of-coarse-process)

->This project does not intend to solve the tremendous task of finding the perfect model, but rather provide a [tool](#app) that can be used to aid in the design of a single model that is applicable to many scenarios, or a set of models that are applicable to a set of scenarios.
+>This project does not intend to solve the tremendous task of finding the perfect model, but rather provide a [tool](#app) that can be used to aid in the design or repair process models.

 ### Method